SSSP Operations Handbook

 Chair-Elect, Lee Student Support Fund Committee

-Chair-Elect, Permanent Organization and Strategic Planning Committee (appoint from the committee members who have served on the committee at least one year)
+Chair-Elect, Permanent Organization and Strategic Planning Committee (must be a member who has served on the committee at least one year)

-By as early as possible in your President-Elect year, select your Program Chair.
-The rationale for an early appointment is that you may work with the Chair as you develop your theme and select the remaining members of the Program Committee.
-In addition, your Program Chair can be in touch with the current Program Committee to learn from them.
+By as early as possible in the President-Elect year, the President-Elect should select his, her, or their Program Chair.
+The rationale for an early appointment is that the President-Elect may work with the Chair as he, she, or they develop the annual meeting theme and selects the remaining members of the Program Committee.
+In addition, the Program Chair can be in touch with the current Program Committee to learn from them.

-Your program theme is due in the Executive Office by June 30 of the year following election.
-Having your committee in place will allow you to run ideas by them.
-Your Program Committee must be appointed by and encouraged to attend the Annual Meeting.
-There will be a time and place scheduled for them to meet with Division Chairs and other interested parties who want to help in organizing sessions for your program.
-They will also have an opportunity to meet with the current Program Committee to hear their suggestions.
+The President-Elect’s program theme statement, testimonial, electronic signature, and photo for the Society’s website are due by June 30 of the year following the election and should be sent to the Administrative Officer.
+The President-Elect’s Program Committee must be appointed by and encouraged to attend the annual meeting.
+There will be a time and place scheduled for the Program Chair to meet with Division Chairs and other interested parties who want to help in organizing sessions for the President-Elect’s program.
+The President-Elect and Program Chair will also have an opportunity to meet with the current President, Program Chair, and Administrative Officer and learn from their experiences.
+As compensation for these duties, the Society provides a complimentary hotel room at the SSSP conference hotel during the annual meeting for three nights.

 II.
 C. Vice-President Elect and the Vice-President